stonehippo/puck/README.md

 ### WiFi Configuration

-To keep secure information out of this repository, WiFi SSID and password information is stored in a separate header file, `wifi_config.h`.
+To keep secure information out of this repository, WiFi SSID and password information is stored in a separate header file, `include/wifi_config.h`.
 You need to create this file in the Puck folder, and define two values.

 ```
 #define MY_WIFI_SSID        "MyNetwork"